Melvin Jones (Lions Club): Memorials

-The Lions Eye Bank located at San Martino Hospital in Genova is dedicated to Melvin Jones.
+The Lions Eye Bank located at San Martino Hospital in Genoa, Italy is dedicated to Melvin Jones.

 In 2017, the United States Mint issued a non-circulating commemorative coin honoring the centennial of the Lions Club; the obverse (heads side) features a depiction of Melvin Jones.
 The traditional sized silver coin was offered on the United States Mint website (www.usmint.gov) for sale through the end of 2017.

+In 2018 the City Administration of Cinisello Balsamo (Lombardy, Italy) dedicated a conference room, located in the public library, to Melvin Jones.